sourcegraph/about/handbook/engineering/distribution/gitlab_native_local.md

 Once Gitlab is running it will set up configs in `~/sourcegraph-gitlab/gitlab-disk/config`.
 We need to tell it its external URL, so go into that directory and open `gitlab.rb` in an editor.
 Uncomment and change the `external_url` value to `http://localhost:4080`.
-You have to restart Gitlab: `docker restart gitlab`.
+You have to restart GitLab by running the command: `docker restart gitlab`.

 At this point you can add content to Gitlab to make it available for testing.
 Create a new project and clone the repo locally to add some Go files to it (we want to test code navigation for example).